 Once a swamp, Le Marais has changed dramatically over the years.
-The neighborhood, which was once synonymous with Judaism in Paris, became a hub for LGBT Parisians from the 1980s.
+The neighbourhood, which was once synonymous with Judaism in Paris, became a hub for LGBT Parisians from the 1980s.
 Today, the area is one of the most popular places to live and shop.
-Visit Le Marais to experience its unique combination of fashion, food and culture.

 Rue des Rosiers

-Rue des Rosiers is a historic street at the heart of Paris’s Jewish quarter.
+The Rue des Rosiers is a historic street at the heart of Paris’s Jewish quarter.
 The street is home to a variety of Jewish restaurants as well as both high-end and vintage clothing stores.
-Weave through tourists as you window shop, stopping to chow down on a pastrami sandwich from an American-style deli or snack on hamantaschen at a Jewish bakery.
+Weave through tourists as you window-shop, stopping to chow down on a pastrami sandwich from an American-style deli or snack on hamantaschen at a Jewish bakery.
 The street’s most popular place to eat is L’As du Fallafel, which serves hefty pita sandwiches filled with falafel balls and smoked eggplant.
-Overall, the Rue des Rosiers reflects the neighborhood’s Jewish heritage and newly trendy reputation, making it a must-see in Le Marais.
+Overall, the Rue des Rosiers reflects the neighbourhood’s Jewish heritage and its new trendy reputation, making it a must-see in Le Marais.

 The Place des Vosges is the oldest planned square in Paris.
 This expansive square is the ideal place to recuperate after wandering Le Marais.
 Rows of trimmed trees enclose the square, which features four large fountains and a bronze statue of Louis XIII.
 The surrounding buildings house shops, galleries, restaurants and, most notably, the Maison de Victor Hugo, where the author lived and wrote for many years.
 Visit the small museum to see mementos from Hugo’s childhood as well as the rooms where he wrote Les Misérables (1862).